-Move the motion-control levers outward from the center to the PARK position when exiting the machine to engage the electric brake (Figure 20).
+Move the motion-control levers outward from the center to the PARK position when exiting the machine (Figure 21).
 Always position the motion-control levers into the PARK position when you stop the machine or leave it unattended.

-MyRide® Adjustment Lever
+MyRideTM Adjustment Lever